darekkay/dashboard/docs/development/README.md

 #### Storybook

 This project uses [Storybook](https://storybook.js.org/), a tool for developing UI components in isolation.
 It is automatically deployed [here](https://dashboard.darekkay.com/storybook/) on every push to production.
 Every widget and every common component should provide a story in a `__stories__` sub-folder.

+Run `yarn start` in the `storybook` module to start a local development instance of Storybook.

 ### Server